chandinijain/QuantQuest/README.md

+This is the official toolbox for the [Quant Quest Competition](http://quant-quest.auquan.com) hosted by Auquan.

 #Trading Problem Overview
 This problem requires a mix of statistics and data analysis skills to create a predictive model using financial data.
 We will provide you with a toolbox and historical data to develop and test your strategy for the competition.